Public Administration and Policy

 UTSA’s University Career Center offers several resources to help students identify and develop the global skills necessary to successfully pursue and achieve lifelong career goals.

-Public Administration is a widely applicable major as businesses and organizations across several industries require staff and services related to this major.
-The industries that posted the largest number of public administration-related positions over 2018-19 included:
+Public Administration and Policy is a widely applicable major as businesses and organizations across several industries require staff and services related to this major.
+The industries that posted the largest number of public administration and policy-related positions over 2018-19 included:

 • Higher Education